AllanCameron/PDFR/README.md

 the specific goal of making text extraction easier for R users.
-Most of the design is new, an attempt to implement the text extraction elements of the pdf standard [ISO 32000](https://www.iso.org/standard/51502.html), though I also learned a lot from excellent existing open-source libraries such as [pdfjs](https://mozilla.github.io/pdf.js/).
+Most of the design is new, an attempt to implement the text extraction elements of the pdf standard [ISO 32000](https://www.iso.org/standard/51502.html), though it borrows liberally from existing open-source libraries such as Poppler and [pdfjs](https://mozilla.github.io/pdf.js/).

 The only external C++ library used is